learn-co-curriculum/react-hooks-redux-action-creators/README.md

 ## Introduction

-Actions are just **Plain Old JavaScript Objects** (POJOs), but that doesn't mean we should ignore them.
 In this section, we'll discuss the properties of actions, and how to use functions to create actions.

 ## Purpose of Actions

-So as you know, we've been dispatching actions to our store to indicate the changes we would make to our state.
-In this way, actions almost feel like the request object or the parameters hash that you would see in a web application like Ruby on Rails.

-In **Rails**, a user clicking on a link kicks off a request, and that request is ultimately passed to the controller, which is responsible for changing the database.
-In **Redux**, a user may click on a button which dispatches an action, and the reducer would take information from that action to change the state.
-You saw in the last section that simply by placing a **console.log** in our reducer, we could see a history of every action that was passed to the reducer, making our debugging job easier.
+As you know, we've been dispatching actions to our store to indicate the changes we would make to our state.
+In Redux, a user may click on a button which dispatches an action, and the reducer would take information from that action to change the state.
+You saw in the last section that simply by placing a `console.log` in our reducer, we could see a history of every action that was passed to the reducer, making our debugging job easier.

 ## Structuring Actions

-Now an action is simply a POJO that has a property of `type`.
+An action is simply a JavaScript object that has a property of `type`.
 The reducer uses this `type` property to see what it should do.
-Here is an example of a valid
+Here is an example of a valid action:
-action:

 ```javascript
 const incrementCount = { type: "counter/increment" };
 ```

-Remember that the store has a `dispatch` method which we can now use to dispatch this action for it to be handled by the reducer.
+Remember that the store has a `dispatch` method which we can use to dispatch this action for it to be handled by the reducer.

 ```javascript
 store.dispatch(incrementCount);
 ```

 The dispatch method passes the action to the reducer, which then runs its switch statement to decide what to do.

 ```javascript
 function dispatch(action) {